ashabhi101/WeddingSeatArrangement/README.md

 # WeddingSeatArrangement
-Gives a mathematical linear programming backed seating arrangemnts for guests at weddings or any similar events Uses PULP package for optimization.
+Gives a mathematical linear programming backed seating arrangments for guests at weddings or any similar events Uses PULP package for optimization.
 Currently works well for 10 guests